aaronbloomfield/dada/hws/hw3-tricky.md

 10. We are reading and writing binary files, not text files.
 You may need to open files in binary mode, next text mode.

 11. The virus code we've given finishes by returning with a `ret` instruction.
 (This is actually by returning from `puts()`.)
-So whereever you insert the virus function needs to be a place where it is safe to return from.
+So wherever you insert the virus function needs to be a place where it is safe to return from.
 If you are experiencing a segfault after the virus code prints out its message, this is the most likely reason why.